sanjaynaikwadi/terraform/Launch-GKE-Cluster/README.md

  - Enable Kubernetes API for that project

 # Part 1 - Getting user/service account on gcp for terraform to work

+ - Assuming that you have run `gcloud init` and set the project/zone/region/
+ - I have created a project name `kthw`

 ### Get Project List
 ```bash
 gcloud projects list